mgrady3/PLEASE/README.md

 ### Current Version: 1.0.0

 # What is it?
-The **PLEASE** software package provides an open source cross platform graphical user interface for rapid analysis and visualization of Low Energy Electrom Microscopy (LEEM) and selected area micro-spot size Low Energy Electron Diffraction (µLEED) data sets.
+The **PLEASE** software package provides an open source cross-platform graphical user interface for rapid analysis and visualization of Low Energy Electrom Microscopy (LEEM) and selected area micro-spot size Low Energy Electron Diffraction (µLEED) data sets.
 PLEASE is written in python using the PyQt and pyqtgraph python bindings for the Qt graphics framework.

 # Why is it?
 LEEM and µLEED are powerful techniques for surface analysis of many types of novel materials and are especially useful for the study of two-dimensional (2D) materials.
 Specific emphasis is placed on the analysis of Intensity-Voltage (IV) data sets.
 IV curves map the scattered or reflected electron intensity as a function of incident energy.
 The structure of these curves is inherently linked to the atomic surface structure of the target material.
 Given that the electronic properties of many 2D materials are linked to the surface structure, LEEM and µLEED provide unique avenues for the study of novel material properties in reduced dimensions and may help guide future application of these materials.